-Numerous options are available for lunch, including a complete salad bar and vegetarian offerings.
+Numerous options are available for lunch, including a complete salad bar, sandwich bar, hot lunch, and vegetarian offerings.
 Daily entrees offer nutritionally well-balanced choices.
 Soups, assorted sandwiches, and fruit are available each day.
 The complete menu is posted on the school website.
 Students may bring lunch from home only for religious or health-related reasons and with the approval of the division head.

 All MPH students, with the exception of seniors and those with special permission, must attend their lunch period.
-Students are expected to share in the camaraderie of the meal, eating together, talking with others at the table and then helping to clean and re-set the tables at the end of lunch.
+Students are expected to share in the camaraderie of the meal, eating together, talking with others at the table and then help to clear and clean the tables at the end of lunch.